 Factors Determining How Long Does Meth Stay In Your System

 How long does methamphetamine stay in your system for?
 Because there are many factors, how long meth stays in your system can vary.
-While typically, the meth high lasts less than a day, methamphetamine stays in your system for longer.
-As the body metabolizes meth, the effects wane, and the user experiences meth withdrawal, but some of the meth metabolites remain.
+While typically, the Meth high lasts less than a day, Methamphetamine stays in your system longer.
+As the body metabolizes meth, the effects wane, and the user experiences Meth withdrawal, but some meth metabolites remain.
 It generally takes about half a day for the body to metabolize half of the meth in its system, but in some cases, traces of meth may even be found in your system months later.

 Factors that impact “how long does meth stays in your system “may include:

 - Potency: how long does meth last in your system?
 The more robust the meth, the longer it will take to metabolize.